SJMdev/ECS2/README.md

 error-prone.

-# What are we currently doing?

 # TODO (in order of importance!):

+create a material data class -> see openGL stuff.

+refactor window with a Scene class -> refactor use light object.

+see if we can fix the matrix multiplication. check the GLM matmul stuff.

-implement rotation & try to figure out quaternion rotation!
+try to figure out quaternion rotation!

-wrap all SDL_Log by own print function (so that if/when we swap to GLFW, we can replace it!) -> create a logger!
-Logger.log().
+wrap all SDL_Log by own print function -> create a logger!
+Logger.log() -> global object(?).
+This is a more complicated task. see the stackoverflow post.

-use light object.

 Keep the initialization of initSDL, initGLEW, and initOpenGL. but we need some sort of alternative for the rest.
 The window class is getting cluttered.